fzuccolo/kiu-shipping/README.md

     pytest

-or for running tests, flake8 and coverage (currently 100%) all in one with:
+or for running tests, flake8 and coverage (currently at 100%) all in one with:

     make test